Whointheheck Is Kathy Dempsey?

 Early in 2008, I had also started writing a book of my own because I had so many years’ worth of library marketing and promotion knowledge and I wanted to get it all out of my head and onto paper so others could benefit from it.
 Once the ShanachieTour book went to press, I was able to finish my own tome, called The Accidental Library Marketer.
 This is part of ITI’s series of “accidental” books, which aims to fill gaps in librarians’ education.
 Many info pros have ended up doing tasks they were never trained for in grad school, and the books in this series help with these topics. (“Accidental” titles cover being a Webmaster, Fundraiser, Library Manager, Technology Trainer, and more.)

-I’ve also given a lot of talks over the years, and you can see a full list of them in two spots on this site: My ITI-related talks are listed in my CV, and my LAE-related talks are in a separate LAE list.
-And I blog now, too.
+I’ve also given a lot of talks over the years, and you can see a partial list of them on this site.
+For a time, I also blogged.
 In 2008, Nancy Dowd, the award-winning Director of Marketing at the New Jersey State Library, invited me to contribute to her established library marketing blog, The M Word.
 (Yep, that M is for Marketing!)

 I deeply believe that libraries are valuable in many ways.
-I think they’re still essential even in 2009, although the reasons have changed.
+I think they’re still essential, although the reasons have changed.
 However, as information became more readily available to the masses, those masses saw less reasons to respect libraries.
-And while many libraries have become much more than information storage houses, a lot of people haven’t gotten that message.
-While info professionals are smart, wonderful individuals who love their work and who mean well, most of them don’t have any idea how to seriously promote their value.
+And while most libraries have become much more than information storage houses, a lot of people haven’t gotten that message.
+While info professionals are smart, wonderful individuals who love their work and who mean well, most of them don’t know how to effectively promote their value.
 Yet this is something they desperately need to do to ensure their profession’s survival.
 That’s why I’ve made it my mission to help librarians learn the tenets of true marketing.